Advanced Policy Analyst Program - Indigenous

 The top 20 to 30 candidates will be considered for an interview, based on the number of available positions.
 You will be assessed on a combination of:

-If you are successful in the interview, you will receive an offer of employment once all conditions have been met.
+Interviews will be scheduled in early 2024.
+If you are successful in the interview, you will receive an offer of employment with an anticipated start date of July 2024.

 Apply now